malsapp/react-native-photo-upload/README.md

 ![screenshot](http://g.recordit.co/egzm6lL96l.gif)

-This component handles all the hassle in dealing with photos in react native, it's built on top of react-native-image-picker, react-native-image-resizer and react-native-fs it takes an image component and upon click, you get the image picker prompt, get the base64 string of the image and the image source changes to whatever image was picked.
+This component handles all the hassle in dealing with photos in react native, it's built on top of `react-native-image-picker`, `react-native-image-resizer` and `react-native-fs` it takes an image component and upon click, you get the image picker prompt, get the base64 string of the image and the image source changes to whatever image was picked.

 ## Installing